Oil falls as demands fears outweigh stimulus efforts

-LONDON (Reuters) - Oil prices fell on Friday as demand destruction caused by the coronavirus outweighed stimulus efforts by policymakers around the world and the United States faced the prospect of becoming the next global epicenter of the pandemic.
+LONDON (Reuters) - Oil prices fell on Friday as demand destruction caused by the coronavirus outweighed stimulus efforts by policymakers around the world and as the United States faced the prospect of becoming the next global epicenter of the pandemic.

 Both contracts were on track for a fifth consecutive weekly drop.
 They are down nearly two thirds this year and the coronavirus-related slump in economic activity and fuel demand has forced massive retrenchment in investment by oil and other energy companies.